ApurvP13/fiddle/README.md

-Built with ❤️ using Next.js and Mistral AI by Apurv Pandey
+Built with ❤️ using Next.js and Mistral AI by Apurv Pandey for Fiddle